-In 2018, Shell paid more than $64.1 billion to governments.
-We paid $10.1 billion in income taxes and $5.8 billion in government royalties, and collected $48.2 billion in excise duties, sales taxes and similar levies on our fuel and other products on behalf of governments.
+In 2019, Shell paid and collected more than $61.3 billion to governments.
+We paid $7.8 billion in income taxes and $5.9 billion in government royalties.
+In addition, we collected $47.6 billion in excise duties, sales taxes and similar levies on our fuel and other products on behalf of governments.

 The 2019 Payments to Governments Report details payments in 28 countries where Shell has Upstream operations, including the basis of reporting and a breakdown by country.
 The report is prepared in accordance with the UK’s Reports on Payments to Governments Regulations 2014 (as amended in December 2015).
 This is the fifth report issued by Shell under such Regulations.